 In February 2007, Dr. Stan Lewis came to First Baptist as the senior pastor.
 At the beginning of his ministry at First Baptist, he guided the church through a time of racial reconciliation for the wrong attitudes expressed on behalf of the church during the time of segregation and unrest of the early 1970’s.
 During Dr. Lewis’ tenure, the church experienced stability and new growth, as they received a pastor who cared for the congregation and helped build confidence among the members.
 In May of 2012, Dr. Lewis answered the call to return to his home church in Florida.

 First Baptist Church of Birmingham has experienced God’s faithfulness throughout the years.
 Our congregation today is poised to meet the needs of the coming generations.
-We are excited about moving forward and growing spiritually in the grace of God under the leadership of our Interim Pastor, Dr. Charles T. Carter.
+We are excited about moving forward and growing spiritually in the grace of God under the leadership of our Senior Pastor, Dr. Jim Cooley.